 The second step involved constructing sex- and age-specific survivorship rates for each town and rural centre, by applying the rates for the TA in which each is located, to the number of males and females in each five year age group, in each town and rural centre (Database 1).
 In order to survive age groups above 80 years, the 80+ year age group from Database 1 was prorated to 80-84, 85-89, 90-94 and 95+ years according to the New Zealand distribution (by sex) at those ages.

 Again, the resulting data are ‘best approximations’ based on calendar year survivorship ratios and census usually resident population counts.

-When the resulting data are compared with published birth and death numbers for each TA, which are available for all years 1992-2013, there is strong correspondence, and the model is thus considered sufficiently robust to use for our purposes of calculating the components of change for towns and rural centres.
-This is done using cohort component analysis and the ‘residual’ method for separating net migration from net change (e.g., Rowland 2003, Chapter 12).
+When the resulting data are compared with published birth and death numbers for each TA, which are available for all years 1992-2018, there is strong correspondence, and the model is thus considered sufficiently robust to use for our purpose of calculating the components of change for towns and rural centres.
+This is done using a standard cohort component methodology and the ‘residual’ method for separating net migration from net change (e.g., Rowland 2003, Chapter 12).

 - 2. [Disclaimer: Access to these data was provided by Statistics New Zealand under conditions designed to give effect to the security and confidentiality provisions of the Statistics Act 1975.
 The results presented in these tables are the work of the author/s, not Statistics New Zealand.]↩